Sugar Princess

 Sugar Princess (シュガープリンセス, Shugā Purisensu) also known as Sugar Princess: Skating to Win by the Viz Media translation is a Japanese shōjo manga series by Hisaya Nakajo.
 The series premiered in the 5th issue of Hana to Yume in 2005 and ended in the 2nd issue of 2007.
 The series was licensed in English by Viz Media.

 Plot

-Her first time ice skating, Maya unknowingly makes a big impression on a mysterious man.
-She may end up with a chance to figure skate professionally, not to mention get closer to the cold figure skater, Shun.
+Maya's first ice skating experience leaves a lasting impression on a mysterious man, potentially opening doors to professional figure skating and a connection with the enigmatic skater, Shun.